home

 • other convictions for crimes the person has committed in the past

-• the offender’s age and circumstances (including health issues)
+• the offender’s circumstances (including health issues).

 Factors that are likely to make a sentence more severe are called ‘aggravating’ and factors that are likely to make a sentence less severe are called ‘mitigating’.